 A chemical leak at a West Virginia silver recovery business killed two people and sent between 19 and 30 others to hospitals on Wednesday.
-The incident occurred at the Catalyst Refiners plant in Institute as workers were preparing to shut down part of the facility, according to Kanawha County Commission Emergency Management Director C.W.
+The incident occurred at Catalyst Refiners plant in Institute as workers were preparing to shut down part of the facility, according to Kanawha County Commission Emergency Management Director C.W.
 Sigman.

 Key Takeaways

-- Shelter-in-place order issued for surrounding area
+- Shelter-in-place order issued for over five hours in surrounding area

 Vandalia Health Charleston Area Medical Center and WVU Medicine Thomas Memorial Hospital treated multiple patients experiencing respiratory symptoms such as cough, shortness of breath, sore throat, and itchy eyes.
 A shelter-in-place order was issued for the surrounding area and lifted more than five hours later.
 Governor Patrick Morrisey confirmed that all deaths occurred on the plant site.